Nick1994209/terminalio/README.md

 A web-based HTTP client service built with Go and the Beego framework that allows users to send HTTP requests with customizable parameters, view responses, and maintain a history of requests.

+## 🏗️ Architecture

+The project has been refactored in accordance with the principles of clean architecture.
+A detailed description of the architecture can be found in the file [README_ARCHITECTURE.md](README_ARCHITECTURE.md).

 ## Features

 - **HTTP Request Form**: Send requests with full parameter control: